zema1/suo5/README_EN.md

 2. `suo5` vs `Neo-reGeorg`?

-   If the target is a Java site, you can use `suo5` to build an http tunnel, and in most cases `suo5` is more stable and faster than `neo`.
-However, `neo` provides a variety of server support, and also supports some features that `suo5` is currently developing, such as load balancing, and also has more flexible customization.
+   If the target is a Java-based website, in most cases, `suo5` is more stable and faster than `neo`.
+However, `neo` provides a wide range of server-side support, good compatibility, and also supports some features that `suo5` is still developing.
+Additionally, `neo` also supports more flexible customization.

 ## Next

 - [x] support for configuring upstream socks proxy
-- [ ] Support load balancing scenarios
+- [x] Support load balancing scenarios
 - [ ] Support for .net

 ## Reference